LucasDelfino92/morrowindsharp/setup.md

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
 We will create our first separator for the upcoming **MGE XE** section.

-- Right click on the empty space on the mod order window, and click **Create Separator**.
+- Right click on the empty space on the mod order window, below *Overwrite*, and click **Create Separator**.
 - Name it **MGE XE** and click **OK**.

-This will create a separator which you can move around in the left window, but for the sake of this guide keep it below the Morrowind expansions, like so:
+This will create a separator which you can move up and down in the left window, but for the sake of this guide keep it below the Morrowind expansions, like so:

 - DLC: Tribunal
 - DLC: Bloodmoon